 Harley-Davidson is the definitive biker brand, summing up an image of America and free-wheeling independence unmatched by any other product.
 What else would you expect from the company that gave the world the original hog bike and the zippered black leather biker's jacket?
 Harley-Davidson still makes the ultimate in high-end heavyweight motorcycles (over 601cc) and has successfully extended its brand into clothing, accessories and collectibles.
+At the end of 2019, the company introduced its first electric motorcycle, the LiveWire.
 Until recently, the company had also enjoyed an enviable financial record, notching up 20 straight years of revenue and earnings growth until the 2008 credit crunch prompted a dramatic slump in sales.
-There has been recovery since then - revenues peaked in 2016 at $6.2bn - but performance remains mercurial, reflecting declines across the whole global motorcycle industry since then.
+There has been recovery since then - revenues peaked in 2016 at $6.2bn - but performance remains mercurial, reflecting declines across the whole global motorcycle industry.
 These have been exacerbated by President Trump's trade wars with China and Europe which prompted large increases in import tariffs.
-As a result, Harley's topline has fallen back, to $5.7bn in 2018, with net income of $531m.
-Sales volumes have fallen from highs of almost 315k units in 2008 to under 230k for 2018, a multi-year low.
+As a result, Harley's topline has fallen back steadily, reaching $5.4bn in 2019, with net income of $424m.
+Sales volumes have fallen from highs of almost 315k units in 2008 to 218k for 2019, another multi-year low.
 Matt Levatich is CEO.
 The motorcycle industry has long suffered from dramatic swings in fortune.
 William Harley built his first engine-powered bicycle in 1903, with his friend and business partner Arthur Davidson, but the arrival of Ford's Model T automobile a decade later put almost every motorcycle manufacturer in the world out of business.
 Harley-Davidson was saved only by its popularity with American police and later the US military.
 By 1920 it was the biggest bike manufacturer in the world.
 Another crisis came with the negative association of motorcycles with outlaw gangs during the late 1950s and 1960s.
 Again, Harley-Davidson only just managed to survive before the economic boom of the 1980s prompted another upswing in demand.

 Who are the competitors of Harley-Davidson?
 Harley's main competitors in the heavyweight motorcycle sector are Honda, Suzuki, Triumph, Yamaha, Kawasaki and BMW.
+Its main US competitor is Polaris Industries, makers of Indian.
 See also Cars & Motoring Sector for other companies.

 Who handles Harley-Davidson's advertising?
 Find out more from Adbrands Account Assignments